dawta-of-grace/A-simple-restuarantapi/README.md

-This a simple restuarant api for creating menulist and taking orders
+This is a simple restuarant api for creating menulist and taking orders